 What is payroll?

-Payroll is something you have to do if you have a business.
-Payroll can refer to a few things including the following:
+Payroll is something you have to do if you have a business, and it can refer to any of the foll

 1. Your business’ paid employees and their employee information.